Smash burger: Popularization

 The cooking style was long associated with diners and chains such as Steak 'n Shake.
 It gained renewed attention in the 2000s and 2010s through U.S. fast-casual chains including Shake Shack and SmashBurger.
 By the early 2020s, independent restaurants and food critics noted a significant rise in global popularity.
+In Central Europe, the Hungarian-founded Simon's Burger was among the early adopters of the format, opening its first restaurant in Budapest in 2022.

 In the United Kingdom, some restaurants had specialized in the format before 2020, but the trend expanded rapidly after 2022.
-National supermarket chains such as Waitrose and Aldi also introduced smash burger products.
+National supermarket chains such as Waitrose and Aldi Süd also introduced smash burger products.

-In popular culture

 By the 2020s, the smash burger was frequently described as the "it" burger of the decade.
 Analysts and restaurateurs cite its appeal as fast, cost-effective to produce, and well-suited for casual dining menus, in contrast with the thick, gourmet-style "bistro burger" popular in the 2000s and 2010s.

 Variations

 The fried onion burger, also called an "Oklahoma onion burger" or an "Okie burger," is a regional style in which a wad of thinly sliced onions is smashed into the patty as it cooks, producing caramelized onion shards within the burger.

-Other variations include the mustard-fried smash patty, credited to In-N-Out Burger, in which mustard is spread on one side of the beef before grilling, and regional adaptations such as Wisconsin butter burgers and Memphis deep-fried patties at Dyer’s Burgers.
+Other variations include the mustard-fried smash patty, credited to In-N-Out Burger, in which mustard is spread on one side of the beef before grilling, and regional adaptations such as Wisconsin butter burgers and Memphis deep-fried patties at Dyer's Burgers.

-Meat-free versions also exist, such as Beyond Meat’s “ready to smash” plant-based patty and Symplicity’s mushroom-based alternative.
+Meat-free versions also exist, such as Beyond Meat's "ready to smash" plant-based patty and Symplicity's mushroom-based alternative.
 Chicken-based smash burgers have also gained popularity.